AaronLeoCooper/accu-timer/README.md

 Use this however you wish.

-`index.html` provides a simple timer example.
+`index.html` provides a simple timer example (as in the screenshot below).

 `index.js` is where the meat of the code is.

 ![AccuTimer](https://github.com/AaronLeoCooper/accu-timer/blob/master/screenie.png)